lchenfei/IS_VS/README.md

 IS-VS, IS-CE, IS-Pareto, WAMK-SIS, Lasso, SpAM, RF-RFE, OptiTreeStrat

 ----------------------------------------------------------------------
-B. Reproducing the ECL Baseline (Python)
+B. Reproducing the ECL Baseline
 ----------------------------------------------------------------------

 The ECL baseline is implemented in Python and provided separately in the